 Toledo is located on the southwestern corner of Lake Erie, in the heart of the Great Lakes, making it a great place for the National Museum of the Great Lakes.
 The museum is modern and interactive; it is full of exhibits telling the stories of people and industry on the lakes.
 A visit to the museum begins with an immersive video introducing each of the lakes.
 There are several hands-on exhibits in the museum that kids enjoy.
 My son was especially interested by an exhibit where he piloted a submersible, video game style, through the wreck of the Edmund Fitzgerald.
 Younger children were playing with black foam blocks representing coal during our visit; they loaded the blocks into cargo ships from rail cars and then used them to power a ship’s steam engine.

-The real highlight of the National Museum of the Great Lakes is a self-guided tour of the Col. James M. Schoonmaker.
+The real highlight of the National Museum of the Great Lakes is a self-guided tour of the Col. James M. Schoonmaker on the Maumee River.
 The Col. James M. Schoonmaker is a steam ship that operated on the Great Lakes for most of the 20th century, beginning in 1911.
 Visitors to the museum can walk through the ship’s engine room and much of the beautifully-restored ship’s quarters.
 Kids can touch almost everything in the ship.
 My son had fun playing that he was the ship’s engineer down in the engine room.
 Later, while my son pretended to pilot the ship, I enjoyed the view of Toledo.
 The view of the city of Toledo from the top of the ship is one the best around.

 Ride a Bike 20 Feet Above the Ground at Imagination Station